ammar89/Digital-System-Design-with-Verilog-HDL/Week-1/README.md

 endmodule
 ```
-The previous module contains new structures, but don't worry we will discuss them in due time, now I just want you to pay attention to this line `full_adder fa0(S[0], carry0, A[0], B[0], C_in);` in here we made an instance of the module `full_adder` named `fa0` where we connected its inputs and outputs with inputs, outputs and wires of `full_adder`.
+The previous module contains new structures, but don't worry we will discuss them in due time, now I just want you to pay attention to this line `full_adder fa0(S[0], carry0, A[0], B[0], C_in);` in here we made an instance of the module `full_adder` named `fa0` where we connected its inputs and outputs with inputs, outputs, and wires of `full_adder`.

-Now, let us get back to `full_adder`, the logic of the full adder should be known to you from the **Logic Design** course, if you want a refresh your memory on full adders then read [this](https://www.geeksforgeeks.org/full-adder-in-digital-logic/), below is a diagram depecting the full adder logic.
+Now, let us get back to `full_adder`, the logic of the full adder should be known to you from the **Logic Design** course, if you want a refresh your memory on full adders then read [this](https://www.geeksforgeeks.org/full-adder-in-digital-logic/), below is a diagram depicting the full adder logic.

 ![Full adder logic](/images/full_adder.bmp)

-The verilog code for this logic is as follows,
+The Verilog code for this logic is as follows,

 ```verilog